-@rsub mode is invoked by passing the -r option to skool2asm.py. @rsub mode also implies @ofix mode; see below for a description of @ofix mode and the other bugfix modes.
+@rsub mode is invoked by passing the -r option to skool2asm.py. @rsub mode also implies @ofix mode.

-8.9.2 Bugfix modes
+7.9.2 Bugfix modes

 There are three bugfix modes: @ofix, @bfix and @rfix.
 These modes are described in the following subsections.